ancient-military-history

 The Battle of Cannae (216 BC): Terrain and the Double Envelopment

 While Cannae is often remembered for the brilliant double-envelopment tactic, the role of terrain in that battle is equally important.
 The battlefield was an open plain near the Aufidus River, with flat ground that seemed ideal for the Roman way of war.
-But Hannibal saw opportunities that the Romans missed.
+But Hannibal saw opportunities that the Romans missed—the plain was not as simple as it appeared.

 The Plains of Cannae: Advantage or Illusion?

 The Roman army at Cannae numbered approximately 80,000 infantry and 6,000 cavalry, while Hannibal fielded around 40,000 infantry and 10,000 cavalry.
 The open plain allowed the Romans to form a deep infantry mass, but it also gave Hannibal room to execute his flanking maneuvers.
-More critically, the terrain was not perfectly flat: a wind called the Volturnus blew dust into the faces of the Roman soldiers as they advanced, impairing their vision.
+More critically, the terrain was not perfectly uniform: a wind called the Volturnus blew dust into the faces of the Roman soldiers as they advanced, impairing their vision.
 Hannibal had oriented his army so that the wind and the sun were behind him, further disadvantaging the Romans.
+The dust cloud also masked his troop movements from the Roman commanders, preventing them from reacting to his shifting formation in time.

 Terrain Manipulation During the Battle